-- People who have developed career attitudes show higher mevels of energy.
+- People who have developed career attitudes show higher levels of energy.
 Happy people perform better, show more initiative and tend to stay.

 - A career resembles a marathon, not a sprint.
 Mastering self-knowledge, managing flow and being assertive about it is something that benefits all working people.
 Their well-being and subjective career success depend on it.

-If you are a career coach, outplacer or an HR-professional, I have three tips for you:
+If you are a career coach, outplacement company or an HR-professional, I have three tips for you:

 - Make the development of individual career attitudes part of your coaching program/career management policy.

-- Organize workshops about career skills to make people aware of what they can do themselves.
+- Organize workshops about career management attitudes to make people aware of what they can do themselves.